gcclinux/EasyEdit/docs/STATUS-REPORT.md

 ✅ Includes test tools
 ✅ Has zero breaking changes

-**The web version of EasyEdit is now significantly more powerful!**
+**The web version of EasyEditor is now significantly more powerful!**

 ---